 I'm committing to taking a hard look at the ways I'm perpetuating systems and ideas that deny people's humanity.
 Because I am.

-This is the next part of my unlearning process.
+This is a big part of my unlearning process.

-I'll be writing and unraveling and exploring ways that I can help create a world that is nourishing and affirming to all people.
+I'll continue to use writing to unravel and explore ways that I can help create a world that is nourishing and affirming to all people.

 I know it will be tempting to just fall back into what's comfortable and accept that this is just the way it is.